carpentries-incubator/logistic-regression-public-health/_episodes/04-predLogistic.md

 source: Rmd
 title: "Making predictions from a logistic regression model"
 objectives:
-  - "Calculate a prediction from a logistic regression model using parameter estimates given by the model output."
+  - "Calculate predictions in terms of the log odds and in terms of the probability of success from a logistic regression model using parameter estimates given by the model output."
-  - "Use the `predict()` function to generate predictions from a simple linear regression model."
+  - "Use the `make_predictions()` function from the `jtools` package to generate predictions from a logistic regression model in terms of the log odds and in terms of the probability of success."
 keypoints:
 questions:
 teaching: 10